Cightmap/SEOdIt-com/src/content/blog/site-migration-seo.md

   "Learn the essential SEO best practices to ensure a smooth website migration without losing search rankings."
 ---

 <p>Migrating a website can feel risky.
 You&#39;re excited about the new platform, but worried about losing search rankings.
 This is where SEO best practices for site migration become vital.
 A well-planned migration boosts your online presence, while a sloppy one can tank your traffic.
-This post explores the steps for a successful move.</p>
+This post explores the steps for a successful website move.</p>

 <h2>Table of Contents:</h2>